mdibella-dev/mdb-theme-gutenberg/README.md

 ### Latest changes to the main branch

 - New: Add margin control class to move 1st main element behind header
+- New: Add unicode ranges to the font definition
 - Improve: Convert Noto Serif Display to WOFF2
 - Improve: Reduce root padding (left/right) to 1rem
 - Improve: Spacing in slideout menu